pretix/pretix-docs/docs/guides/widget.md

     </div>
 </noscript>
 ```

+!!!
+Note
+    The examples provided in this article all use the base URL `pretix.eu`, the organizer `demo`, and the event `democon`.
+    If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.
+    The easiest way to ensure that you have the right code is using the code generator.
+    Navigate to :navpath:Your Event → Settings → Widget:, click the :btn:Generate widget code: button, and copy the code snippets from there.

 If you want to embed multiple widgets for different events on your page, add the first snippet only **once**.
 Generate the second snippet for every event and add each one to your website's HTML.